The Uncles are sitting in the De Soto, smoking.

 “Shh,” Jack warns.
 It’s bad manners to whisper.

 “Sorry, Andy.
-We’re thinking the same thing and have to confirm it.
+We’re thinking the same thing and had to confirm it.
 We like being with you.”

 I throw my arms around him, just as Jack and Casper do the same thing.
 We’re so surprised at ourselves that we jump back quickly.